 With the chopping/mixing S Blade you’ll have good results chopping almonds and other nuts, but depending on your quality standards, you may find that it falls a bit short on making very smooth nut butters.

-Though none of these models will knead bread dough, all three can handle cookie or pastry dough, pizza crust, and quick breads.
+Though neither of these models will knead bread dough, both can handle cookie or pastry dough, pizza crust, and quick breads.
 You can also mix all kinds of cake and pancake batters.